N-lara/socialAPI/README.md

 ## in progress

-i am still working on all thought routes urrently only have user routes all finished and working good no video yet. soon.
+I am still working on all thought routes urrently only have user routes all finished and working good no video yet. soon.